telus-archive/pagerduty-dashboard/README.md

 To load some sample data, add `"mock": true` to `config.json`.

-## Options
+## Custom View Wizard

-... the dashboard options wizard is coming soon ...
+... the dashboard custom view wizard is coming soon ...

 ## Conventions